m5stack/m5-docs/docs/quick_start/m5core/m5stack_core_get_started_Arduino_Windows.md

 </figure>

-### Example
+## Example

-The USB cable connects to M5Stack Core, then select your serial port which is connected M5Stack Core.
+This section for verifying whether you can program with Arduino or not.
+Now, The USB cable connects to M5Stack Core, then select your serial port which is connected M5Stack Core.

 Select a demo example, compile and upload

-#### 1. Execute a example likes `FactoryTest.ino`
+### 1. Execute a example likes `FactoryTest.ino`

 Select your board name, baudrate, the specified serial port: M5Stack-Core-ESP32, 921600, COM4(Now, my serial port which is connected with PC is `COM4`)